Mid back and upper back pain overview

 Mid back pain (thoracic pain) is very common throughout life.
 Most of us can expect to experience mid back pain at some point during our lives.
-Pain in the mid back, also known as the thoracic spine, is typically from a joint or muscle problem; however, it can be associated with more serious problems.
-For this reason, just like neck or low back, intense or persistent thoracic pain should be investigated by a chiropractor or physiotherapist.
-Furthermore, thoracic pain is prevalent amongst healthy individuals without any underlying serious issue.
+Pain in the mid-back, also known as the thoracic spine, is typically from a joint or muscle problem; however, it can be associated with more serious problems.
+For this reason, just like neck or low back, intense or persistent thoracic pain should be investigated by a medical doctor, chiropractor or physiotherapist.

-In general terms, it is estimated that about 2-25% of the population will experience thoracic pain in their lifetime.
-In children, the risk of developing thoracic pain seems to be determined by the amount of sitting the child is doing, weight of backpacks when carried with poor technique and certain sport participation.
+In general terms, it is estimated that about 2-25% of the population will experience mid back pain in their lifetime.
+In children, the risk of developing thoracic pain seems to be determined by many factors included hours of sitting per day and sports participation.
 Girls are more likely to get thoracic pain as opposed to boys.
 In adults, having thoracic pain seems to increase the likelihood of other musculoskeletal conditions (muscle and joints issues).

 Mid back pain causes

 The mid and upper back comprise many anatomical structures such as muscles, bones, joints, nerves, intervertebral discs and even referral from internal organs.
 Therefore, pain arising from these areas can be caused by a multitude of conditions.
 The term mid and upper back pain is very unspecific.
 Broadly speaking, mid and upper back pain can be caused by the following categories:

 - Musculoskeletal.
 Overuse, muscle strain, or injury to the muscles, ligaments, intervertebral discs (i.e., disc herniation) and other soft tissue structures that support your spine.